mk-fg/aura/README.md

     Optional --daemon flag starts instance in the background (unless --no-fork is also specified), and picks a new image every 10800s afterwards.

-    Some options can be given instead of paths to control already-running instance (started with --daemon flag):
+    Some options (or their one-letter equivalents) can be given instead of paths to control already-running instance (started with --daemon flag):
       --next       cycle to then next background immediately.
       --blacklist  add current background to blacklist (skip it from now on).
       --kill       stop currently running instance.
+      --current    echo current background image name
       --help       this text

     Various paths and parameters are specified in the beginning of this script.